Erín Moure: Writing and style

-According to an interview conducted in the early 1990s, Moure has four major influences which led her to become a writer, other than the work of other writers or poets: "Landscape of cars, her mother going to work, her mother teaching her to read, and in a small way losing her sense of touch".
+During an interview in the early 1990s, she has cited four major influences which led her to become a writer, other than the work of other writers or poets: "Landscape of cars, her mother going to work, her mother teaching her to read, and in a small way losing her sense of touch."

-Many years ago, Melissa Jacques wrote, "Erin Moure's poetry is fragmented, meta-critical and explicitly deconstructive.
+Many years ago, Melissa Jacques wrote, "Erin Moure's poetry is fragmented, meta-critical, and explicitly deconstructive.
 Folding everyday events and ordinary people into complex and often irresolvable philosophical dilemmas, Moure challenges the standards of accessibility and common sense.
 Not surprisingly, her work has met with a mixed response.
 Critics are often troubled by the difficult and therefore alienating nature of the writing; even amongst Moure's advocates, the issues of accessibility and political efficacy are recurrent themes."

-Moure has been nominated for, and has won, many writing awards for her writing and her translation.
+Moure has been nominated for and won several literary awards for her writing and her translation.
 These include the Pat Lowther Memorial Award, the Governor General's Award for poetry, the A. M. Klein Prize for Poetry, the Best Translated Book Award for poetry, and the Nelson Ball Prize.

 Her most recent poetry book, The Elements, appeared in 2019.